JoaoAJMatos/ProtoIP/docs/Server.md

 - `Send(byte[] data, int userID)` - Sends data to a specific client.
 - `Receive(int userID)` - Receives data from a specific client.
+- `Packet AssembleReceivedDataIntoPacket(int userID)` - Assembles the received data into a packet.

 ### Virtual functions